lukfor/lukfor.github.io/about.md

 We mainly focus on open-source tool development and try to bring Hadoop to Genetics.
 Check out my [Scholar profile](http://scholar.google.at/citations?user=xx6B8OUAAAAJ&hl=de) for publications.

 ## Current projects
-- [Cloudgene](http://cloudgene.uibk.ac.at) - A workflow system for Hadoop
+- [Cloudgene](http://cloudgene.uibk.ac.at) - A workflow system for Hadoop.

 - [Imputationserver](http://imputationserver.sph.umich.edu/) - Imputation Service based on [minimac3](genome.sph.umich.edu/wiki/Minimac3) and Cloudgene.
-A cooperation with the [Center of Statistical Genetics](http://csg.sph.umich.edu/abecasis/), University of Michigan
+A cooperation with the [Center of Statistical Genetics](http://csg.sph.umich.edu/abecasis/), University of Michigan.

 - [Haplogrep](http://haplogrep.uibk.ac.at) - mtDNA haplogroup classification using Phylotree.
-A cooperation with the Institute of Computer Science, [Databases and Information Systems](https://dbis-informatik.uibk.ac.at/)
+A cooperation with the Institute of Computer Science, [Databases and Information Systems](https://dbis-informatik.uibk.ac.at/).

 - [mtDNA-Server](http://mtdna-server.uibk.ac.at) - A NGS heteroplasmy and contamination pipeline based on Cloudgene.